cortessaavedram-tech/e2e-playwright-automationexercise/README.md

-# Playwright E2E Automation Exercise
+# Playwright E2E NTT Data

-This project performs E2E tests on the [Automation Exercise](https://automationexercise.com/) website, generating a report of results and video recordings.
+This project performs E2E tests on the [NTT Data](https://es.nttdata.com/) website, generating a report of results and video recordings.
 Tests are executed on **Chrome** (desktop) and emulated mobile device.

 ## Technologies